ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 ### Java Directory
-The java directory contains all the source, configuration, and test classes required to create the Ikansa Integration module in a standard Maven layout.
+The java directory contains all the source, configuration, and test classes required to create the Ikasan Integration module in a standard Maven layout.

 Lets look at the key classes.